 You can apply for SSDI and SSI benefits:

-Level Up - Level Up is all about providing students with the tools, training and resources to work competitively and forge a path to independence.
-Working together we are building relationships with schools, families and the community and have created a collaborative partnership that introduces students who have an IEP, 504 plan or related challenges to new possibilities.
+Level Up - Level Up is provides students with the tools, training and resources to work competitively and forge a path to independence.
+We build relationships with schools, families and the community and introduce students who have an IEP, 504 plan or related challenges to new possibilities.
 Our goal is to help students be prepared to go out and find their place in the world.
-To request more information on Level Up follow this link and fill out the form or call 1-866-844-1903.
-To find the Level Up region for your school follow this link.

-Driver Training Program - This program provides evaluation, training and license certification through the Department of Motor Vehicles for individuals with physical disabilities who must utilize special equipment to drive using a modified vehicle in the state of Connecticut.
-To apply, first contact the program at 1-800-537-2549 to have your name placed on our waiting list for training, then contact the DMV Driver Services Division at (860) 263-5723 to obtain the required medical clearance.
+Driver Training Program - This program provides evaluation, training and license certification through the Department of Motor Vehicles for individuals with physical disabilities who must use special equipment to drive (using a modified vehicle) in the state of Connecticut.
+To apply, first contact the program at 1-800-537-2549 to have your name placed on our waiting list for training, then contact the DMV Driver Services Division at 860-263-5723 to obtain the required medical clearance.